AllanWang/KAU/imagepicker/README.md

 ImagePicker is a beautiful gallery activity that allows you to pick images from your storage.
 It is backed by FastAdapter and Glide, and offers blur and fade transitions.

-`ImagePickerActivity` is already fully functional, so you may directly add it to your manifest.
+`ImagePickerActivityBase` is already fully functional, so you may directly extend it with no further changes and add the activity to your manifest
-However, you can also extend it to change the package name.

 You may also easily launch the activity through the simple binder:
 ```
 Activity.kauLaunchImagePicker(YourClass::class.java, yourRequestCode)
 ```

-If you are using the built in activity, you may omit the class argument.

 Note that this launches the activity through a `startActivityForResult` call